tirthapriya12/canvas_paint/README.md

-A simple paint application made just to beat time because I was getting bored
+A simple paint application using vanila JS and some jQuery to add some animation